Haichuan23/RAG_Privacy_CS2881/README.md

 Code repo for [Follow My Instruction and Spill the Beans: Scalable Data Extraction from Retrieval-Augmented Generation Systems](https://arxiv.org/abs/2402.17840) (ICLR 2025).

+See `LOCAL_MODEL_USAGE.md` for infomation about the fine-tuning extension.

 ## Installing `pyserini`
 You will need `pyserini` for RIC-LM.
 First make sure that you've installed `torch` and `python>=3.10`.
 To install `pyserini`, do the following in your virtual environment: